IntelLabs/Open-Omics-Acceleration-Framework/pipelines/alphafold2-based-protein-folding/README.md

 # Build a docker image

-### Current docker image requires a dual-socket CPU because it runs multiple inference instances in parallel.
-However, it can be easily modified to run on a single socket.
+### Current docker image requires a single socket/dual-socket CPU with 1 or 2 NUMA domains, because it runs multiple inference instances in parallel.
+It can be easily modified to run at other types of machines.

 ```bash
 cd ~/Open-Omics-Acceleration-Framework/pipelines/alphafold2-based-protein-folding